crate/services-docs/docs/reference/overview.rst

 Import from private S3 bucket
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-CrateDB Cloud allows convenient imports directly from a S3 storage.
+CrateDB Cloud allows convenient imports directly from S3-compatible storage.
 To import a file form bucket, provide the name of your bucket, and path to
-file.
+the file.
 The S3 Access Key ID, and S3 Secret Access Key are also needed.
 You can
 also specify the endpoint for non-AWS S3 buckets.
 Keep in mind that you may be
 charged for egress, depending on your provider.
 There is also a limit of 10 GiB
 for S3 imports.
 The usual file formats are supported.